Crisu83/foosball-app/docs/SETUP.md

 ## PhoneGap

-If you want to build the app using phonegap you also need to do the following:
+If you want to build the application using phonegap you also need to do the following:

 - Run ```npm install -g phonegap```
 - If you want to build for iOS you need to have a mac
 - If you want to build for Android you need to install the Android SDK
 - Run ```grunt build && phonegap run <platform>``` to build and run the app

-We will set up a docker image that includes all of this once we have time.
+We will set up a docker image that includes all of this when we have time.